erdavids/Applitools-Hackathon-2019/Traditional/README.md

 npx cypress open
 ```

-In order to run the tests against version 2 of the application, look for the **URLS USED** section at the top of the **Cypress > integration > TraditionalTests.js** file.
+The tests are located at **cypress > integration > TraditionalTests.js**.
+In order to run the tests against version 2 of the application, look for the **URLS USED** section at the top of the file.

 ## Version 1 Test Results